appscode/blog/content/post/openshift-mongodb/index.md

 ![gcsSuccess](gcsSuccess.png)

-> **If you reached here CONGRATULATIONS!! :confetti_ball:  :partying_face: :confetti_ball: The backup has been successful**.
-If you didn't its okay.
-You can reach out to us through [EMAIL](mailto:support@appscode.com?subject=Stash%20Backup%20Failed%20in%20OpenShift).
+> We have successfully backed up MongoDB using Stash.
+If you had any problems during the backup process you can reach out to us through [EMAIL](mailto:support@appscode.com?subject=Stash%20Backup%20Failed%20in%20OpenShift).

 ## Recover MongoDB Database Using Stash